MaterializeInc/materialize/doc/developer/design/20240117_decoupled_storage_controller.md

 ## Goals

-- Make "storage controller" shareable, give each compute controller their own instance.
-This actually means we want to give each compute controller a CollectionController, but you have to read below first.
-- Tweeze appart responsibilities of the current storage controller.
-- Use persist directly (helped by persist pubsub) to learn about uppers of collections and drive their since forward (based on the since policy).
+Overarching/long-term goal: make it possible to run controller code distributed across different processes.
+Say, one compute controller per cluster, that is local to that cluster.

+Finer-grained goals:

+- Pull out the part of StorageController that ComputeController needs.
+Let each ComputeController have their own "handle".
+We will call this part the CollectionsController below.
+- Pull out the part of StorageController that deals with table writes/transactions.
+Make it so multiple processes can hold a "handle" to this.
+We will call this part the TablesController below.
+- Make the rest of StorageController (the part that deals with running computation on a cluster) more like ComputeController, where each cluster has their own piece of StorageController managing its storage-flavored computation.

 ## Non-Goals

-- Actually separate things out into separate processes.
+- Actually separate things out into different processes.

-## Overview
+## Context/Current Architecture

-- We want to to have Coordinator-like things running in different processes.
+- We want to have Coordinator-like things running in different processes.
 We want each cluster's (compute) controller to be separate from other controllers, running in separate processes.
 - Currently, the compute controller is given a "mutable reference" to the storage controller, when it needs to do any work.
 - The storage controller has come to be responsible for 3 things that (IMO) can and should be separated out:
-  - CollectionController: holds on to since handles and tells a compute controller at what time collections are readable, when asked.
+  - CollectionsController: holds on to since handles and tells a compute controller at what time collections are readable, when asked.
 Allows installing read holds.
   - TablesController: facilitates writes to tables.
 Could also be called TxnController.
   - StorageController: manages storage-flavored computation running on a cluster.
 Think sources and sinks.
-This is the same as ComputeController, but for running storage-flavoured computation on a cluster.
+This is the same as ComputeController, but for running storage-flavored computation on a cluster.

+## Overview

+- We need to take apart the naturally grown responsibilities of current StorageController to make it fit into a distributed, post-platform-v2 world.
+- CollectionsController and TablesController will become roughly thin-clients that use internal "widgets" to do distributed coordination:
+  - For CollectionsController, that widget is persist since handles for holding a since and other handles for learning about upper advancement.
+  - For TablesController, that widget is `persist-txn`.
+But there is more work in that area, specifically we need to replace the current process-level write lock.

+## CollectionsController

-Sketch of what I think we need:
+Sketch of what I think we need and why:

-- The compute controller only needs a CollectionController.
+- The compute controller only needs a CollectionsController.
 It has a much reduced interface, compared to current StorageController.
 Greatly reducing surface area/coupling between the two.
-- We will revive an old idea where we use persist directly to learn about the upper of collections: the CollectionController does not rely on feedback from the cluster to learn about uppers.
+- We will revive an old idea where we use persist directly to learn about the upper of collections: the CollectionsController does not rely on feedback from the cluster to learn about uppers.
 It uses persist, and drives its since handles forward based on that.
-- Each compute controller is given their own "instance" of a CollectionController, that they own.
+- Each compute controller is given their own "instance" of a CollectionsController, that they own.
-- A CollectionController would not initially acquire since handles for _all_ collections but only for those in which the compute controller expresses an interest.
+- A CollectionsController will not initially acquire since handles for _all_ collections but only for those in which the compute controller expresses an interest.
 - In the past, we were hesitant about this approach because we wouldn't want to